GoldenCode2234/Github-Basics/README.md

 Here are basics of the Github:

    > Basic Syntax:

- - (#) Hashtags will determine which heading you would use
+`(#) Hashtags will determine which heading you would use`
-    - One Hashtag would make this: #Heading One
+    - One Hashtag would make this:
+# Heading 1